Historical Clothing’s Comeback

 Over the past few years, a growing legion of historical costumers, like Hay, have started to painstakingly source rare fabrics, and spend hours sewing them together with tiny stitches so they can wear clothing that is hundreds of years out of date.
 One sewist, Bernadette Banner, arguably the most popular historical costumer on YouTube, has attracted a million subscribers since she launched her channel in mid-2018.
 Another, Abby Cox, started her YouTube channel in March 2020 and reached 100,000 subscribers by the end of the year.
 A Facebook group dedicated to people who make and wear historically inspired clothing in everyday life has more than 9,000 members.

 What’s drawing all this enthusiasm?
 Many see the process as a hands-on, experiential history lesson, or even a kind of time travel.
 They are learning about history that would otherwise be lost; and about techniques that created a kind of quality in clothing that is increasingly hard to find.
-Seeing historical clothing in a museum can be educational, but it’s nothing like reliving what it was like to make chemises and corsets to bustles, hats and gowns from scratch, or putting them on your body.
+Seeing historical clothing in a museum can be educational, but it’s nothing like reliving what it was like to make everything from chemises and corsets to bustles, hats, and gowns from scratch, or putting them on your body.
 To people like Hay, the work gives the wearer a sense of what it was like to live in an earlier time; it also teaches them the enduring value of natural fabrics, which have been largely abandoned in favor of cheap, synthetic alternatives.
 On another level, “It’s playing with identity, and deciding who you are,” says Hay.
 “There’s a feeling like we are not quite of this world.
 I like feeling like a Time Lord.”

 In Greta Gerwig’s 2019 film version of Little Women, Jo March (played by Saoirse Ronan) wakes up on Christmas morning dressed in a hodgepodge of clothes: a long white nightgown, knee-high blue socks, a dark green frock coat with gold embroidery, and rust-colored, calf-length drawers with pintucks at the cuffs.
 For her purposes, she had simply donned whatever would keep her warm on a long winter’s night, but I found the aesthetics irresistible.